 Once you’ve connected your calendar app, you’ll be able to quickly create new time entries from your calendar events.

-- Click the New Time Entry button on the Day view of your timesheet to open a “drawer” with the current day’s calendar events.
+- Click the Track time button on the Day view of your timesheet to open a “drawer” with the current day’s calendar events.

 - The calendar drawer won’t display on the Week view.

 - If the drawer is not visible, click the Pull in a calendar event link.

 - If you have multiple calendars, you can switch between them at the top of the calendar drawer.
 For Google Calendar, the dropdown will show only calendars that are visible in Google Calendar itself.
 For Outlook Calendar, the dropdown will show all calendars you have access to.

 - Click the calendar event you’d like to create a time entry for.

 - All-day events and declined events won't be shown.

 - Harvest will add the event title to the new time entry’s notes and populate the entry’s duration or start and end time fields (depending on your Harvest account settings) based on the event’s start and end times.
 If it’s a recurring event and you’ve already tracked time to a previous event in the series, Harvest will also remember the last project and task you used.

 - Select the relevant project and task if needed, edit anything else you’d like, and click Save entry to add the new time entry to your timesheet.

 Once you’ve created a time entry based on a calendar event, that event will be grayed out in the drawer and can’t be used to make more time entries.
 If you delete the connected time entry, the calendar event will be available again for creating a new time entry.